-City of Sanctuary and the British Red Cross organised an online event to highlight the experiences and challenges faced by people seeking sanctuary during the coronavirus pandemic.
-The event hosted by refugees was organised as part of celebrating Refugee Week, which is in its 150th year.
+City of Sanctuary and the British Red Cross organised an online event to highlight the experiences and challenges faced by people seeking sanctuary in accessing education and employment.
+The event hosted by refugees was organised as part of celebrating Refugee Week.
 The theme for Refugee Week 2020 is Imagine.

-People seeking sanctuary in the UK face many challenges – including destitution, being separated from loved ones, and challenges accessing things like housing, work, and education and these have been exacerbated by the pandemic.
+People seeking sanctuary in the UK face many challenges – including accessing things like housing, employment, and education (these challenges have been exacerbated by the pandemic).

 The Red Cross and City of Sanctuary worked closely with the VOICES Network and Sanctuary Ambassadors from across the City of Sanctuary network to provide an online platform for refugees to come together and share their life experiences of seeking sanctuary in Wales.
 VOICES and Sanctuary Ambassadors are experts-by-experience in asylum and migration.
 The group who came together to mark Refugee Week, had undertaken a Sanctuary in Politics Course last November, which was facilitated in partnership by City of Sanctuary UK and British Red Cross.